Negin-Ghamsarian/Cataract-1K/README.md

 Download
 --------

-If you agree to above conditions, you are free to download:
+If you agree to the above conditions, you are free to download the following:

 *   [Catatact-1k](./downloads/Dataset_phase.zip) ( GB)
 *   [Phase Recognition Set](./downloads/Dataset_phase.zip) ( GB)